Street Racing Charges In Ohio

 If this is your first conviction for street racing, it will be categorized as a first degree misdemeanor and you will face a maximum fine of $1,000 and up to 6 months in jail.
 In addition to jail time and a fine, your vehicle may be seized and your driver’s license may be suspended for a period of 30 days to three years.
 You will also receive six points under Ohio’s driver license point system.
 For those who aren’t first time offenders, an Ohio charge of street racing is a fourth degree felony.

 To avoid severe repercussions and a conviction on your permanent record, you would be well served to contact a highly qualified street racing defense attorney.
-The Dominy Law Firm in Columbus, Ohio represents clients in courts throughout central Ohio.
+The Dominy Law Firm in Columbus, Ohio represents clients for drag racing charges in courts throughout central Ohio.
 If you are charged with Street Racing and want to schedule a free phone consultation, call us at 614-717-1177 or CONTACT US BY EMAIL.